Biofuel Legislation Introduced Since EPAct 2005

 New Options Petroleum Energy Conservation Act of 2006 (H.R.
 5375).
 Introduced: May 11, 2006.
 Sponsors:Lungren (R-CA) and Costa (D-CA).
 Provides full expensing for tax purposes of investment in property used for biofuel production.

 Oh!
 Eager to actually upgrade the outdated look for my website.
-Thoughts about the modern feel of http://saintlouisinjuryattorneys.com?
-Truly a terrific personal injury lawyer if wanted in the general MISSOURI location.
+Thoughts about the modern feel of https://lilyspeech.com?
+Truly a distinguished voice recognition software provider if wanted in the general Ontario location.
 Send a remark.
 Thanks!

 Bioenergy Innovation Option Fuel Utilization and Energy Legacy (BIOFUEL) Act of 2006 (H.R.
 5372).
 Introduced: May 11, 2006.
 Sponsor: Herseth (D-SD).

 - Requires an increase in "renewable fuels" as a percentage of light duty (non-diesel) motor fuel as follows: 2009 (6%), 2010 (7%), 2011 (9%), 2012 (11%), 2013 (14%), 2014 (17%), 2015 (20%).

 - Requires an increase in biodiesel fuel as a percentage of diesel fuel as follows: 2009 (1%), 2010 (2%), 2011 (3%), 2012 (5%), 2013 (7%), 2014 (10%), 2015 (15%).